-Comprehensive building condition surveys are completed and a thorough analysis has been undertaken of the planned maintenance requirements of the buildings.
-The outcome of this work has been reviewed and updated where necessary and is reflected in Appendix 2, which provides a summary of the estimated value of planned maintenance work required for each site over the five year period commencing 2018/2019.
+Comprehensive building condition surveys have been completed and analysis has been undertaken of the planned maintenance requirements of the buildings.
+The outcome of this work has been reviewed and updated where necessary and is reflected in Appendix 2, which provides a summary of the estimated value of planned maintenance work required for each site over the five year period commencing 2019/2020.